How To Add S Corp Health Insurance Premiums To Each Payroll

 - When you choose this Taxability, the “W-2 Box” field will prefill to “Box 14 – Other” with a label of “SEHI.”
-You can edit this label if you wish, but the limit is 5 characters in order to properly fit on the W-2.
+You can customize this label if you wish, up to 20 characters in order to properly fit on the W-2.

 - Click Save.